Financial Aid Eligibility

 Non-U.S. Citizens and non-U.S. Permanent Residents are not eligible for federal financial aid.
 They are, however, eligible to apply for Alternative/Private loans.
 In order to do so, they must have a co-signer that is a credit worthy U.S. citizen.

-The Pacific McGeorge Financial Aid Office administers Federal Direct Loans and Federal Work-Study programs to students.
+The McGeorge Financial Aid Office administers Federal Direct Loans and Federal Work-Study programs to students.
 The amount of financial aid you receive at the time of disbursement will depend on whether you meet all eligibility requirements for the awarded funds.

 In order to be eligible for federal financial aid, you must: